Fulton County Expositor, Wauseon OH - www.fcnews.org

 NEWS

-Two citations were issued by the Fulton County Sheriff’s Office during a Traffic Enforcement Blitz held Jan.
-1-2.
-One was for disobeying a traff...
+The Fulton County Sheriff’s Office will conduct a Traffic Enforcement Blitz between Jan.
+16-21 during various hours in various locations through...

 SPORTS